solace-iot-team/solace-apim-reference-designs/articles/1_considerations.md

 ## Conclusion

-transactional v. updates/changes ==> mix APIs in one product
+- transactional, historical v. updates/changes ==> mix APIs in one product

-**_Note: You do not want to tightly-couple the internal Async API Event Services with the externally offered Async APIs._**
+- **_Note: You do not want to tightly-couple the internal Async API Event Services with the externally offered Async APIs._**
-**_Note: There is only a loose relationship between the Async API Product published in the Developer Portal and the internal services providing the event interfaces for that API Product._**
+- **_Note: There is only a loose relationship between the Async API Product published in the Developer Portal and the internal services providing the event interfaces for that API Product._**
-**_We now have re-used the alarm event within our organization based on a micro-service approach within our EDA architecture._**
+- **_We now have re-used the alarm event within our organization based on a micro-service approach within our EDA architecture._**

-**_Note: It is important that your Event Mesh does NOT require for every single topic to be defined & configured upfront but supports dynamic topics created by publishers at run-time._**
+- **_Note: It is important that your Event Mesh does NOT require for every single topic to be defined & configured upfront but supports dynamic topics created by publishers at run-time._**
+- **Permissioning**
+- **API Management system should provide hooks or call-outs to invoke 3rd party systems.**

 ---